Eta Aquarids meteor shower this weekend prefect timing with new moon

-Kiwis will have a perfect view of a meteor shining across New Zealand thanks to the new moon.
+Kiwis will have a perfect view of a meteor shower shining across New Zealand thanks to the new moon.

-The meteor, called the Eta Aquarids, are remnants of Halley's Comet and can be seen in the northern sky.
+The meteor shower, called the Eta Aquarids, is remnants of Halley's Comet and can be seen in the northern sky.

 According to The Royal Astronomical Society of New Zealand (RASNZ), the radiant - the area the meteors appear from - rises at 2am Sunday, but will be best seen at 5am.